-NFL Week 7 Power Rankings: 49ers On Rise While Chiefs, Cowboys Fall
+NESN

 8. Carolina Panthers (4-2; 16): The Panthers have a talented defense and maybe the best offensive player on the planet.
 A decision must be made at quarterback, but the Panthers are in the hunt for an NFC South title for now.

-9. Houston Texans (4-2; 17): The Texans ground game was able to get things going against a dismal Chiefs front, handing Kansas City its second consecutive loss.
+9. Houston Texans (4-2; 17): The Texans’ ground game was able to get things going against a dismal Chiefs front, handing Kansas City its second consecutive loss.
 But I still want to see the Texans do it against a defense with a pulse before anointing them AFC contenders.
 A massive Week 7 tilt with the Colts could go a long way.

 10. Buffalo Bills (4-1; 10): Bills sit tight at No. 10 coming off their bye week.
 What’s pretty baffling is that looking at the schedule (Dolphins at home, Eagles at home, Redskins at home, Browns, Dolphins), the Bills have a chance to stay in the AFC East race for some time.